Harmonic analysis for pulsar timing arrays: Realization Study

-A final result to mention from the seed analyses is that the realization-averaged standard deviations of the marginalized 1D posterior distributions for multipoles that are not detected are all the same for a given data set: approximately 0.021, 0.014, and 0.012 for 50 pulsars with 10 years, 50 pulsars with 20 years, and 100 pulsars with 20 years, respectively.
-These values coincide with the standard deviations of the posterior distribution for $\log_{10} A_{\text{gw}}$ in each data set, which means $\sigma_{\log_{10} A_{\text{gw}}}$ is related to an inherent harmonic analysis uncertainty for multipoles that are not detected.
+A final result to mention from the realization analyses is that the realization-averaged standard deviations of the marginalized 1D posterior distributions for multipoles that are not detected are all the same for a given dataset: approximately 0.021, 0.014, and 0.012 for 50 pulsars with 10 years, 50 pulsars with 20 years, and 100 pulsars with 20 years, respectively.
+These values coincide with the standard deviations of the posterior distribution for $\log_{10} A_{\text{gw}}$ in each dataset, which means $\sigma_{\log_{10} A_{\text{gw}}}$ is related to an inherent harmonic analysis uncertainty for multipoles that are not detected.
 The parameter $\log_{10} A_{\text{gw}}$ is detected in all analyses, so the realization-dependent fluctuations of $\sigma_{\log_{10} A_{\text{gw}}}$ are small; hence, we can accurately predict this inherent uncertainty with a single realization.
-Since $c_{6, {\rm injected}} \approx 0.0116$ is less than $\sigma_{\log_{10} A_{\text{gw}}}$ for these analyses, we can see why multipoles $\ell \ge 6$ are not detected in these seed analyses.
-The combination of the spread for non-detected multipoles being comparable to $\sigma_{\log_{10} A_{\text{gw}}}$, along with an ergotic process for the realization-dependent fluctuations, explains why we occasionally see large values for undetected multipoles, such as $\ell=7$ for the 50 pulsar analyses in Section~\ref{sec:results}.
+Since $c_{6, {\rm injected}} \approx 0.0116$ is less than $\sigma_{\log_{10} A_{\text{gw}}}$ for these analyses, we can see why multipoles $\ell \ge 6$ are not detected in these realization analyses.
+The combination of the spread for nondetected multipoles being comparable to $\sigma_{\log_{10} A_{\text{gw}}}$, along with an ergodic process for the realization-dependent fluctuations, explains why we occasionally see large values for undetected multipoles, such as $\ell=7$ for the 50 pulsar analyses in Sec.~\ref{sec:results}.